Computing

 Printing

 The KITP has laser printers available on both floors - in rooms 2202 and 1018.
+We use Internet Printing Protocol (IPP) so you can easily print to KITP printers.
 All laser printers offer a duplex option allowing double sided printing.
-Please print double-sided to save paper.
-Please don’t send multiple copies to the queue - contact the help desk first if you have problems.
+Please print double-sided to save paper and don’t send multiple copies to the queue - contact the help desk first if you have problems.

-If you prefer wired Ethernet access, please contact us.
+If you prefer wired Ethernet access, please contact the Help Desk.
 Set your computer to use DHCP (auto-detect); you may have to contact the help desk to activate the port.
-For assistance, visit our network configuration page.

 UCSB Computing Resources include the CNSI Compute Clusters and other campus resources.